-Sudden weight loss can be a form of physical trauma to the body even if it is ultimately needed to maintain an individual’s overall health.
-It is possible that the body is going into temporary shock, which is caused by the sudden loss in weight.
+Sudden weight loss can be a form of physical trauma to the body, even if it is ultimately needed to maintain an individual’s overall health.
+The body may be going into temporary shock, which is caused by sudden weight loss.

-The body can also be deprived of the nutrients that it needs to maintain overall hair health.
+The body can also be deprived of the nutrients needed to maintain overall hair health.
 This is most commonly seen in cases of anorexia or bulimia.

 5) TOO MUCH VITAMIN A INTAKE

-Over consuming vitamin A, either in the form of a supplement or food intake, can trigger hair loss.
-The recommended Daily Value of vitamin A from the American Academy of Dermatology is 5,000 International Units (IU) per day for adults.
-Typical supplements contain anywhere from 2,500-10,000 IU’s.
+Overconsuming vitamin A as a supplement or food intake can trigger hair loss.
+The recommended Daily Value of vitamin A from the American Academy of Dermatology is 5,000 International Units (I.U.) per day for adults.
+However, typical supplements contain anywhere from 2,500-10,000 IU’s.

-If you are taking a vitamin A supplement, we recommend taking a closer look at how many IU of vitamin A you are consuming to double check if you are overdoing it on your recommended daily amount.
+Suppose you are taking a vitamin A supplement.
+In that case, we recommend a closer look at how much I.U. of vitamin A you consume to double-check if you are overdoing it on your recommended daily amount.

-The good news about this type of hair loss is that when the root cause of the stress is removed from your life, your body will begin to recover and hair will naturally start to grow back.
+The good news about this type of hair loss is that when the root cause of the stress is removed from your life, your body will begin to recover, and your hair will naturally start to grow back.

 On the list of probable causes of hair loss is Hypothyroidism.
-Hypothyroidism is caused by having an underactive thyroid gland.
-Your thyroid gland is a small gland located in your neck that produces hormones that are critical to metabolism as well as the bodies growth and development.
-When the thyroid is not producing through hormones, it can cause hair loss.
+An underactive thyroid gland causes Hypothyroidism.
+Your thyroid gland is a small gland located in your neck that produces hormones critical to metabolism and the body’s growth and development.
+When the thyroid is not producing hormones, it can cause hair loss.

 The only way to diagnose if this is the cause of your hair loss is to see your doctor so they can do the proper tests.